 Technology and software

-For staff teaching from home, Connect IT has provided a technology guide for staff working remotely.
-Other considerations for teaching remotely are:
+Connect IT has provided a technology guide for staff working remotely.
+Other considerations are:

-- If there is a new technology that you will need, familiarise yourself with that now.
-Ask an IT-savvy colleague to help you if you can or contact the Staff Service Centre.
+- Ask an IT-savvy colleague to help you with new technologies or contact the Staff Service Centre.

-- Make sure your web browser is up to date, i.e., Chrome, Safari, Firefox or Edge.
-Most browsers do this automatically, but if you are unsure, see a guide on how to update your browser.
+- Make sure your web browser is up to date.
+Most browsers update automatically, but if you are unsure, see a guide on how to update your browser.

 - Install the University’s VPN service (Virtual Private Network) to your home PC.
-This connects you to the campus network for access to systems that are behind the Firewall.
+This connects you to the campus network for access to systems that are behind a firewall.

-- Download the Two-Factor Authentication app to your computer desktop or mobile device and link it to your University login.
+- Download the Two-Factor Authentication (2FA) app to your computer desktop or mobile device and link it to your University login.

 - Make sure you can connect to your Home drive (H: drive) from off campus.
 See the ‘Working from home reference guide’ on how to connect to your Home drive.
-If you are unable to do that, submit a Staff Service Centre request.
+If you have problems, submit a Staff Service Centre request.